 Woman Awarded $52.1 Million in Avon Asbestos-Contaminated Talc Lawsuit

-An Arizona woman diagnosed with mesothelioma cancer was awarded a combined verdict of $52.1 million by a California jury last month.
-The amount included $40.8 million in compensatory damages with an additional $11.3 million in punitive damages.
+An Arizona woman diagnosed with mesothelioma cancer was awarded a combined verdict of $51 million by a California jury last month.
 The verdict included combined damages against the cosmetics manufacturer Avon and Hyster, a company that produces forklifts.

 The woman and her husband, former residents of Los Angeles, filed suit in a California court against Avon (with corporate headquarters in New York) claiming their products, which contained talc and asbestos, were a cause of her mesothelioma.
 Mesothelioma is a rare and aggressive form of cancer that develops in the linings of certain tissues, most often the lungs or abdomen.
 Exposure to asbestos is the only definitive cause of mesothelioma